Vontux/mconnect/README.md

 # Contributing

 Please open a Pull Request with your changes.
-Feel free to ping me (@bboozzoo) in description.
+Feel free to ping me (@Vontux) in description.If you want to do add any features as oppsed to improvements to make this run better under Raspbian, please do a pull request on the original project https://github.com/bboozzoo/mconnect .